bitrix24/b24restdocs/api-reference/crm/universal/user-defined-fields/crm-userfield-types.md

 The method `crm.userfield.types` returns descriptions of fields for custom fields.

-List of custom field types.
-Contains descriptions of types:
+A list of custom field types.
+Contains descriptions of the types:

 - string
 - integer